 Just in case - do make sure you're not the victim of a scam.

-You'll need to take action as soon as possible - taking into account the time needed to get over the initial shock.
+You'll need to take action as soon as possible, taking into account the time needed to get over the initial shock.
 Debts only accumulate, with potentially huge consequences for your emotional and marital stability too.

 I promise you it won't last.
 Give it 10 - 14 days and you'll begin to feel a little more in control of your emotions again.

-Before you have another conversation about the problem.
+Do this before you have another conversation about the problem.
 When you do talk to your partner you'll want to be ready with the evidence.

 For information on how to get your partner to be honest with you, read my article on how to deal with your partner's shopping addiction (even if that's not the source of the problem) for ideas on how to tackle that conversation.